-You can register for summer 2012 courses at the senior centers now, either online, by fax, mail, STARS or in person at the Continuing Education registration counter in CALT 115 on the Arnold Campus.
+You can register for fall 2014 courses at the senior centers now.
+Either online, by fax, mail, STARS or in person at the Continuing Education registration counter in CALT 115 on the Arnold Campus.
 Visit www.aacc.edu/noncredit.
 For questions about registration, please contact the School of Continuing Education Instructional Support Center at 410-777-2325 or firstname.lastname@example.org.

 Senior courses are for individuals age 55 and older as well as disabled retirees certified by the Social Security Administration.
 Disabled retirees must complete a Disability Verification Form which is available through the AACC business office and at most senior centers.
 Yearly verification is required.

 Students ages 55-59 must pay $40 tuition per course plus an $80 administrative fee per three-month cycle (cycle fee).
 Seniors ages 60 and older and disabled retirees pay only the $80 cycle fee, as well as for supplies and lab fees.
 Course cycles (similar to terms) are January-March, April-June, July-September and October-December.